6th Prime Minister of Barbados – Rt. Hon. David John Howard Thompson 2008 – 2010

 Thompson began his academic career at St. Gabriel’s Junior School, later studying at Combermere Secondary School.
 Thompson pursued a degree in Law from the University of the West Indies (UWI).
 He went on to complete a Legal Education Certificate at UWI’s Hugh Wooding Law School in Trinidad.

 A natural debater and public speaker, it was clear that Thompson was destined for politics at an early age.
-During his time at Combermere, young Thompson became a local celebrity when he appeared on Understanding, a favorite secondary school’s television debate programme.
+During his time at Combermere, young Thompson became a local celebrity when he appeared on Understanding, a favorite secondary school’s television debate program.

 Before being elected to the House of Assembly in 1987, Thompson tutored at UWI’s Law Faculty.
 Meanwhile, Thompson practiced law under Errol Barrow’s practice, Trident Chambers.
 Over the years, Thompson continued to practice law between political duties and held his partnership between 1994 and 2000.

-David Thompson was a sought-after consultant to both regional and international organizations including:
+David Thompson was a sought-after consultant to both regional and international organizations, including:

 » Commonwealth Secretariat

 » Commonwealth Parliamentary Association

 » Caribbean Policy Development Centre